3 Plenty-strong plywood joints

 1. Full-width dado or groove

 Strong, reliable, and easy to make, a full-width dado (across the grain) or groove (along the grain) perfectly captures the mating workpiece with glue surface all around.
 As a general guideline, cut a dado to a depth about half the thickness of the plywood.
-A cabinet, bookcase, or dresser built with snug-fitting, glued-together dado joints will last
+A cabinet, bookcase, or dresser built with snug-fitting, glued-together dado joints will last for decades.

 You can cut dadoes and grooves with a tablesaw or router.
 We like using a stacked dado set on a tablesaw because it's quick and easily repeatable.